Yoga and running are great teammates.

 So it’s essential that as well as training you take the time to rest.

-Running publication Canadian Running sees the benefits of the Reclining Spinal Twist as a way to relieve that tension, while also stretching the hips and rotator muscles allowing your body to rest and restore.
+Canadian Running explains how reclining spinal twist can relieve that tension, while also stretching the hips and rotator muscles allowing your body to rest and restore.

 See below a step by step guide to mastering the Reclining Spinal Twist:

-We know that Legs-Up-The-Wall Pose can relax and rejuvenate your mind and body, particularly if you’re looking for yoga poses to help improve your sleep.
+We know that legs-up-the-wall can relax and rejuvenate your mind and body, particularly if you’re looking for stretches for sleep.

-However serious runners also rave about the benefits of the pose, describing how it not only loosens up their hamstrings but also helps to relieve tension in their back and neck.
+However serious runners also rave about the rewards of the movement, describing how it not only loosens up their hamstrings but also helps to relieve tension in their back and neck.[8]

-In the aforementioned book The Runner’s Guide to Yoga: A Practical Approach to Building Strength and Flexibility for Better Running, Sage Rountree highlights how great the pose is for recovery.
+In the aforementioned book The Runner’s Guide to Yoga, Sage Rountree highlights how great viparita karani is for recovery.

-Rountree adds that you should stay in the pose for at least 10 minutes, up to twenty minutes if you can manage it.
+Rountree adds that you should stay in the position for at least 10 minutes, up to twenty minutes if you can manage it.

-She recommends trying to relax entirely while practicing the pose to feel the full benefits, using only as much energy as you need to hold your legs up the wall.
+She recommends trying to relax entirely to feel the full reward, using only as much energy as you need to hold your legs up the wall.